DhirajSah736/Travel-log/README.md

 # Travel-log
 This is a travel log website which allows user as well as travel agent to interact with each other.
+And the user can give the riview to the diffrerent places.

 ## Authors